How to Create a Bulletproof Ransomware Recovery Plan (Before You Need It)

 Pro tip: Check out our complete guide on how to prevent a ransomware attack.

-This is the most important part of your recovery plan.
-Without secure backups, you are forced to pay the ransom.
+This is the single most important part of your recovery plan.
+Without secure, tested backups you have far fewer options when ransomware hits — and paying the ransom doesn’t guarantee data recovery.

 Step 1: Secure your data with the 3-2-1 backup rule

-Once you guarantee your data is available, regardless of the incident, you ensure your business can continue to work while you remove the ransomware from affected devices and systems.
+Once you ensure your data is available, regardless of the incident, you ensure your business can continue operating while you remove the ransomware from affected devices and systems.

 It’s important to remember that this will not prevent cybercriminals from exposing stolen data (if they have any).